All Episodes

 And I have to laugh at these headlines.

-There's just a fascinating story here in the uh in the uh New York Times today.
+There's just a fascinating story here in the New York Times today, bracing for a bailout backlash.

 Let me read this first paragraph to you.

-The Obama administration is increasingly concerned about a populist backlash against banks in Wall Street, worried that anger at financial institutions could also end up being directed at Congress in the White House and could complicate President Obama's agenda.
+The Obama administration is increasingly concerned about a populist backlash against banks in Wall Street, worried that anger at financial institutions could also end up being directed at Congress and the White House and could complicate President Obama's agenda.

-Who in hell has been trashing Wall Street every damn chance he gets when he stands in front of his teleprompter?
+Now, forgive me for pointing this out, but may I ask you to remember who in hell has been trashing Wall Street every damn chance he gets when he stands in front of his teleprompter?

-It is none other than the president of the United States, Barack Obama.
+It is none other than the President of the United States, Barack Obama.

 He has been blaming Wall Street since the campaign.